• Lewisville Park is the oldest park in the Clark County of Washington State

 Developed in 1936 along the East Fork of the Lewis River, Lewisville Park is the oldest park in the Clark County of Washington State.
 It still owns historic buildings constructed at the end of the 1930s.
 Lewisville Park was added to the National Register of Historic Places in 1986.

-Stretched out along the river shore, the park has various picnic tables, playgrounds, picnic shelters, covered kitchens, a boat launch, and a large baseball field.
+Stretched out along the river shore, the park has various picnic tables, multiple playgrounds, picnic shelters, covered kitchens, a boat launch, and a large baseball field.
 With the perfect mix of sun and shade, the park is also home to a multitude of swimming holes.
 Activities outdoor lovers can do here include swimming, wading, boating, picnicking, hiking, fishing, horseshoeing, and much more.

 Day-use fees: Yes

 - 2 miles north of Battle Ground

 - 27 miles north of Portland